-- 1. Students are college ready (TSI complete) or students are exempt. - There are no holds on record (admissions, library, parking, etc.).
-If the students is returning to VC, the application process for - readmission has been completed - 4.
-If the student is transferring in from another institution, the application process has been completed, including evaluation of transfer classes - 5.
-The student is not on academic suspension. - 6.
-Student does not need to register in a developmental education course.
+- 1. Students are college ready (TSI complete) or students are exempt. - 2.
+There are no holds on record (admissions, library, parking, etc.). - If the students is returning to VC, the application process for readmission has been completed - If the student is transferring in from another institution, the application process has been completed, including evaluation of transfer classes - Student does not need to register in a developmental education course.